Spanish FA to take legal action over Hermoso 'lies'

 "The RFEF and the President, given the seriousness of the content of the press release from the Futpro union, will initiate the corresponding legal actions."

-The RFEF also said that, if selected, players have "an obligation" to play, after 81 female players said they will not represent Spain until Rubiales is removed from his post.
+The federation also said that, if selected, players have "an obligation" to play for the national team, after 81 female players said they will not represent Spain until Rubiales is removed from his post.

+Real Betis striker Borja Iglesias has also said he will not play for the men's national team again while Rubiales is in charge.

+In its statement, the RFEF provided four images of Hermoso's embrace with Rubiales, with an analysis of each, which it claims demonstrates that she applied the force to lift Rubiales' feet off the ground.